AppliedMechanics/AMrotor/docs/tutorial.rst

     r.rotor.show_2D(); % Plot of a side view of the rotor elements g=Graphs.Visu_Rotorsystem(r); % Instantiation of class Visu_Rotorsystem
     g.show(); % Plot of a 3D-isometry of the rotor with sensors, loads,...
-    Janitor.cleanFigures();
+    Janitor.cleanFigures(); % Formatting of the figures

-After the execution of the simulation-script the assembled rotor model will be visualized:
+After executing the Simulation script the following figures of the rotor model appear:

 .. image:: tutorial/2D-tutorial.png
     :width: 48 %
 .. image:: tutorial/3D-tutorial.png
     :width: 48 %

-More sophisticated examples with subsequent inegrated analysis methods can be found in :ref:`Examples`.
+More advanced examples including subsequent analysis methods can be found under :ref:`Examples`.

 ************************************
 How to make a **Campbell** analysis?
 ************************************

-.. note::  The following analysis method is not working with the previous "How to build a model?" example, since some
+.. note::  The following analysis method does not work with the previous example :ref:`Howtobuildamodel?`,
-           components (eg. sensors, loads, ...) are missing in this minimal example.
-For further information check :ref:`Examples`.
+           because in that minimal example some components (e.g. sensors, loads, ...) are missing.

-           Generally, analysis methods
+           To merge a model with an analysis method see :ref:`Examples`.

-           are defined in the simulation-script and can be devided into two sub-blocks:
+           In general, the analysis methods are defined in the Simulation script and can be divided into two sub-blocks:

            * Calculation code block

            * Visualization code block

-The following code snippet should show how the two code-blocks for a Cambell analysis would look like.
+To calculate and visualize a Campbell analysis, the following code is required in the Simulation script after the lines of code for assembling the model.

 .. code-block:: matlab
    :linenos: